nodejs/nodejs-collection/README.md

 ## Review Process for Original Posts
 - Writers submit an abstract via email at medium@nodejs.org.

-- Editors have one week to provide approval - this is done internally on the alias and not to be shared with the writer until a final decision and suggested changes are reached as a group.
+- Editors have one week to provide approval or feedback - this is done internally on the alias and not to be shared with the writer until a final decision and suggested changes are reached as a group.

-- If the abstract is approved, the writer will be informed and a task will be created on the Trello board for the post
+- If the abstract is approved, the writer will be informed and a task will be created on the [Trello board](https://trello.com/b/M9VUQl9S/nodejs-collection) for the post

+- The contributor will be made a “Writer” on the Node.js Collection medium account.

-- Write will submit a draft on Medium and an editor or two will be assigned to review.
+- The contributor will write the first draft and Write will submit this draft on Medium and an editor or two will be assigned to review.
+The contributor will ping the medium alias to alert the editors a draft has been submitted.
+Clear directions on how to submit will be provided to the contributor.

+- Editor from the Node.js Collection will review the post and provide the writer comments or feedback.
+This process can take up to a month to complete.

 - The writer to approve all content and send a note to medium@nodejs.org once finished.

-- An editor from Node.js PR team to review one final time and accept into publication.
+- Once the piece is complete, and the writer approves the content, an editor from Node.js PR team to review one final time and accept into publication.

+- Once the submission has been approved, it will be added to the Node.js Collection Medium publication - a publication date will be provided for proper social planning/ promo.

 - The writer will be informed about the approval and publication date.

-## Review Process for Created Medium Posts
+## Review Process for Existing Created Medium Posts (to be republished with permission on the Node.js Collection)

 - Members from the evangelism working group are invited to become editors on Medium.
 If interested, contact here: medium@nodejs.org

-- Editors are allowed to request to put already available public content on the Node.js Foundation Medium publication if they follow the above guidelines.
+- Editors are allowed to request to put already available public content on the Node.js Foundation Medium publication if they follow the above guidelines pertaining to “Quality” and “Guidelines/General Tips of Submissions”.

+- A writer can send an existing article for consideration to the medium alias.

+- The editors decide if the content is acceptable for publication.

-- A task will be created in the Trello board and an editor will be assigned to review the content.
+- If accepted, a task will be created in the [Trello board](https://trello.com/b/M9VUQl9S/nodejs-collection) and an editor will be assigned to review the content.

+- The writer will be alerted of these edits and suggestions; the author of the post has the final sign off on content and can approve/accept all edits.

+- If the author feels comfortable, the post should come with a list of those who helped edit the content.

+- The review process could take up to a month depending on the number of edits and revisions involved.

+- The review process and edits needed will happen on Medium with few exceptions.

 - Once approved, the content will be published to Nodejs Collection.

 ## About This Team